 The part I of the form 5695 consists of the ‘Residential Energy Efficiency Property Credit’.
 It has several lines, each about a certain type of energy saving/generating technology.
 The first two lines belong to types of solar energy systems.
-These should be filled in to claim the federal solar tax credit 2019 if you have installed or started installation of a solar system in 2020.
+These should be filled in to claim the federal solar tax credit if you have installed or started installation of a solar system in the current or preceding year.

 Line number 6 shows the current value of tax credit percentage that can be claimed for a solar system, along with any other or a combination of clean energy systems.
-As long as you have installed the system in 2020, you can claim a 30% tax credit.
+As long as you have installed the system in 2020 or later, you can claim a 26% tax credit.

 Once you have a final value in the complete IRS form 5695, you can enter that value in the regular IRS Form 1040 for your federal taxes.

 The federal tax credit for solar panels is not to be confused with a direct financial assistance incentive.
 You are not eligible to get a direct reduction in your purchase/installation costs of a solar energy plant at the time of installation, but you save an amount in your coming year’s tax.
 This amount is equivalent to 26% of your solar system cost, meaning you can not only make a profit from your solar panels by saving on power bills, but also increase its value through the tax grant.

 - Who is eligible for the federal tax credits?